Vacuda/Fetch_BackendTest/README.md

 Hello and thank you for reviewing me!

+* Infrastructure code is in the main.go file
+* Points tallying code is in the points_tally.go file

 ## Acknowledgments

 * All receipts in the examples folder will be processed and given an id.
 This is why an array of ids is the initial response.